 The two Polish pet lovers started their first 10 EPs not earning much.
 Gregory reflects, “When we started it was a big commitment.
 It wasn’t enough to buy equipment and records.”

-And look how far they’ve come.
-Catz ‘n Dogz is now a staple at international festivals; too numerous to name..
-Park Life, Bestival, Snowbombing, Electric Daisy Carnival, Hideout, Exit Festival.. the list goes on.
+And look how far they have come.
+Catz ‘n Dogz is now a staple at international festivals such as Park Life, Bestival, Snowbombing, Electric Daisy Carnival and Exit Festival.

 Little things bug them – from lackluster sound systems to receiving their fare share of insistent song requests.
-Though there’s really nothing to complain about since they see touring as a privilege and besides, those little things don’t matter when they’re driven by a feeling.
+Though there’s really nothing to complain about since they see touring as a privilege.
 Voitek relishes the experience: “When you’re in the crowd, you’re in the moment.
 It’s the best thing ever.
 It’s just this one feeling.”

 Even with big labels, money doesn’t go to the artist.
 Even for discogs, where people pay ridiculous amounts of money for limited edition of vinyls, the money doesn’t go to the artist.
 It’s like a second-hand shop – money just doesn’t go to the artist, but to the person who stored the record.

 Could the solution to the perennial music royalty distribution issue be tech disruptor, blockchain?
 It essentially removes the middlemen i.e. publishers or collective management organizations, that only add to transactional costs.
 By democratizing the royalty distribution process by ascribing a unique ID to each music track, companies like Ujo Music and Peertracks are disrupting existing distribution models, by monitoring plays digitally and automating payments to artists using cryptocurrency (e.g. bitcoin).